ayanopt/2023-momentum/article.md

 where l is the loss function, $\hat{y}_i$ are predicted probabilities, and $\Omega$ represents regularization terms controlling model complexity.

 Similar to the logistic regression approach, we applied threshold tuning to this model’s probabilistic outputs in order to maximize precision.
 Rather than using a fixed decision threshold of 0.5, we evaluated multiple upper quantiles of the predicted probability distribution to identify the cutoff that minimized false positives.
 The model was trained using all two way and higher-order interaction terms among the predictors, allowing it to capture complex nonlinear relationships in the data.
-The highest precision achieved was 76.65% at a threshold of 0.555, indicating that trade signals above this level were highly reliable.
+The highest precision achieved was 76.65% at a threshold of `0.555`, indicating that trade signals above this level could be more reliable.

 ## Support Vector Machines